Real-World Builds

 Three things working together:

-2. SendGrid MCP: The connection to SendGrid that lets Cursor actually send emails, not just draft them.
+2. SendGrid MCP: The connection to SendGrid that lets your agent actually send emails, not just draft them.

-3. Database access: Cursor can query our subscriber list directly, so there's no manual export/import step.
+3. Database access: Your agent can query your subscriber list directly, so there's no manual export/import step.

 Compared to Traditional Email Marketing